MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │ 1.73205 │
     =#

-When making a combinator that uses a function or an operator, using `Lift` is recommended since it also lifts the arguments.
+Broadcasting could only be used when at least one argument is a query.
+For this reason, when defining a combinator, it is recommended to use `Lift` over broadcasting.

     Sqrt(X) = Lift(√, (X,))